What Does The Bible Say About Marriage? (7 surprising truths)

 According to the story of creation human beings are built deficient in a way.
 We were designed for each other.
 This isn’t a consequence of the fall, instead it’s an intentional part of our design.
 God created Adam with a deficiency that would cause him to seek out an intimate relationship.

-3. Marriage Irreversible By Design
+3. Marriage Is Irreversible By Design

 When we enter into a marriage we are united with each other.
 The two become one in ways that we don’t fully comprehend.
 Jesus makes this clear in Matthew 5:31-32 and Matthew 19:1-12.
 Marriage is a union that is irreversible.